virt-s1/kite-testbed/README.md

 # kite-testbed

-Let's run your cloud test on AWS EC2, Azure, VMWare ESXi here. `kite-testbed` is just a testbed and provides a test environment for you.
+Let's run your cloud test on AWS EC2, VMWare ESXi, OpenStack here. `kite-testbed` is just a testbed and provides a test environment for you.

 ## How does `kite-testbed` work?